zachalbert/zachalbert.com_v6-build/README.md

 * Figure out image sizing
 * Responsive tuning on the nav & header
 * Responsive tuning on the main column view
+* Get better icons on the orrry
+* Write a better thanks page

 ## The Orrery